Skip to content

 Removing these shortcuts will not block a site, but it reduces automatic prompts and one-click access.

-2. Use a Site-Blocking Extension #
+2. Use a Site-Blocking Extension on a Computer #

 • Review its publisher, update history, privacy practices, and requested permissions.